The big question facing Democrats (and independents): Who to vote for - KTVZ

 Open primaries — In other states — Virginia and Texas, for instance — voters can change their party alignments on Election Day and cast ballots in whatever primary they want.

-Super Tuesday is already happening, because of voting by mail — People may already be voting in your state.
-CNN’s Kelly Mena reports that millions of voters have already cast their ballots in states like California, Texas, North Carolina and Colorado.
+Super Tuesday has been happening for days, because of voting by mail — CNN’s Kelly Mena reports that millions of voters cast their ballots before Tuesday in states like California, Texas, North Carolina and Colorado.

 What are you looking for in a president?